 How To Make A Basket Liner

-Fabric – the yardage required depends on the size of the basket.
-I used about 3/4 yard for one of my small baskets.
+- Fabric – The yardage needed depends on the size of your basket.
+I needed about 3/4 of a yard to make one liner for my basket.

 1. Measure the inside dimensions of the basket.
 My basket is a rectangular shaped basket and measured at 7 1/8″ x 11 5/8″ on the inside bottom, and 8 5/8″ x 13″ on the inside top.
 (My basket sides angled out at the top) The inside height measurement is 6 1/4″.

 2. Cut 2 pieces of fabric for the small sides.
 I added 1″ to my inside bottom measurements, 1 5/8″ to my inside top measurements (needed a little extra to allow the cuff to fold over the outside of the basket, and 3″ to my height measurement (for hem and fold over cuff on the outside of the basket).
 If you have a square basket – cut 4 pieces of fabric all the same measurement.